 - Entitlement categories - Category and photocard expiry dates - Endorsements, penalty points and their meaning - Restriction codes, their meaning and the conditions needed to be able to drive

-Driving licence checks shall be conducted at least every six months.
-This frequency of checks shall be increased for higher risk drivers using an approved risk scale.
-A typical approved risk scale is:
+Driving licence checks shall be conducted at least every three months.
+This frequency of checks shall be increased for higher risk drivers, for example monthly checks for drivers with six or more penalty points.